-After I had removed gluten from my life, I continued to struggle with many health issues mainly due to intestinal permeability and the damage resulting from gluten.
+After removing gluten from my life, I continued to struggle with many health issues mainly due to intestinal permeability and the damage resulting from gluten.

 However, this is what caused me to research anything and everything I could get my hands on and so I began my journey to health.